Yao Yizhong

-Yao Yizhong (280–352), posthumously honored as Emperor Jingyuan, was a Qiang military general of the Later Zhao dynasty during the Sixteen Kingdoms period.
+Yao Yizhong (280 – April 352), posthumously honored as Emperor Jingyuan, was a Qiang military general of the Later Zhao dynasty during the Sixteen Kingdoms period.
 Starting out as a refugee leader during the Disaster of Yongjia, Yizhong later submitted to Later Zhao in 329, where he became a favorite general of the state's third ruler, Shi Hu.
-As Zhao collapsed in 350, he sided with Shi Zhi against the Ran Wei breakaway state, becoming one of Shi Zhi's top commander, but ultimately could not prevent its demise in 351.
-After Yizhong's death in 352, his fifth son Yao Xiang led his family to join the Jin dynasty (266–420) before becoming a roving warlord in the Central Plains.
+As Zhao collapsed in 350, he sided with Shi Zhi against the Ran Wei breakaway state, becoming one of Shi Zhi's top commanders, but ultimately could not prevent the state’s demise.
+After his death in 352, his fifth son Yao Xiang led his family to join the Jin dynasty (266–420) before becoming a roving warlord in the Central Plains.
 Yizhong's twenty-fourth son, Yao Chang, would go on to establish the Later Qin dynasty and posthumously honor him as an emperor in 384.

 Background and early career

-Yao Yizhong was a Qiang chieftain from Chiting county, Nan'an commandary (赤亭, 南安郡; southeast of present-day Longxi County, Gansu).
-His family claimed to be descendants of Yu the Great and had a long conflicting history with the Han dynasty.
-His ancestor, Tianyu (填虞) harassed the western regions during the time of Emperor Guangwu of Han's reign between 57 to 58 AD but was eventually driven out by the general Ma Wu.
-Yizhong's great-great-great-grandfather was Qianna (遷那), who submitted to Han and moved in to what became Yizhong's birthplace.
-Yizhong's father Yao Kehui (姚柯回) served Cao Wei during the Three Kingdoms period as General Who Conquers The West, Colonel Who Organizes The Rong and Protector of the Western Qiang.
-In his youth, Yizhong was characterised as dutiful and well-respected all around.
+Yao Yizhong was a Qiang chieftain from Chiting county, Nan'an commandery (赤亭, 南安郡; southeast of present-day Longxi County, Gansu).
+His family claimed descent from Yu the Great and the Shaodang Qiang.
+His ancestor, Dianwu harassed the western regions during the time of Emperor Guangwu of Han's reign between 57 and 58 AD.
+Yizhong's great-great-great-grandfather was Qianna (遷那), who submitted to Han and moved to Chiting.
+During the Conquest of Shu Han by Cao Wei, Yizhong's father Yao Kehui (姚柯回) assisted the Wei army in confining Jiang Wei's forces, and for his merits, he was appointed as the General Who Conquers The West, Colonel Who Organizes The Rong and Protector of the Western Qiang.

+Yao Yizhong was characterised as dutiful and well-respected all around in his youth.
 In 312, a year after the Disaster of Yongjia, Yao Yizhong moved to Yumei (榆眉; east of present-day Qianyang County, Shaanxi) and set his base, where he opened himself to provide shelter to refugees from the east.
 He attracted thousands of both tribal and Han refugees wishing to escape the chaos.
-Soon, he proclaimed himself as Inspector of Yongzhou and Colonel Who Protects the Qiang.
-After the emperor of Han Zhao, Liu Yao defeated the rebel Chen An in 323, Liu Yao formally appointed him as General Who Pacifies the West and Duke of Pingxiang.
+Soon, he proclaimed himself as the Duke of Fufeng, Inspector of Yongzhou and Colonel Who Protects the Qiang.
+After the emperor of Han-Zhao, Liu Yao defeated the rebel Chen An in 323, Liu Yao formally appointed him as General Who Pacifies the West and Duke of Pingxiang.